This post may contain affiliate links. Please see my disclosure policy for details.

-This is supposedly the spot, according to legend where Robin Hood and Maid Marian were married!
+This is supposedly the spot, according to the legend where Robin Hood and Maid Marian were married!

-Many thousands of tourists visit each year on the search for Robin Hood, so the church have an amazing display which explains the history and what life was like in his time.
+Many thousands of tourists visit each year on the search for Robin Hood, so the church has an amazing display that explains the history and what life was like in his time.

 This is an excellent alternative to the visitor centre if you feel a bit disappointed.
 It’s less than half a miles walk away from the Sherwood Forest Visitor Centre.

 Click here to read more about visiting Edwinstowe and where Robin Hood and Maid Marian were wed!

 10. Find the Robin Hood and Maid Marian Statues in Edwinstowe